 When the weights on a tall clock descend to the point where it’s at about the same height as the pendulum, the weights swing slightly.
 Since the power that drives the pendulum is now swinging the weights as well, the pendulum does not get its share of power and eventually stops.

-I eliminated the sympathetic vibration by anchoring the clock stand to a wall.
+I addressed the sympathetic vibration by anchoring the clock stand to a wall.
+What that enough?

 Just after the movement was repaired and in its case, the pendulum had just enough over-swing to compensate for the moving weights and the clock would soldier on.
 But after two years and a little bit of wear, the clock stops at the point where the pendulum is at the same level as the weights.

-I had attached an anti-tipping wire between the wall and the clock case which I thought would take care of sympathetic vibration.
-For a while, that worked but eventually, it would stop.
+I had attached an anti-tipping wire between the wall and the clock case, thinking it would prevent sympathetic vibration.
+For a time, it worked, but eventually, the issue resurfaced.

-The solution came in the form of protective packaging retrieved from an Amazon delivery, a dense black foam block placed behind either side of the clock case and at the same height as the pendulum.
+The solution came in the form of protective packaging from an Amazon delivery—dense black foam blocks placed behind each side of the clock case, at the same height as the pendulum.
+Occasionally, I have to reposition the blocks, as the vibrating action of the strike causes them to slowly fall over time.

 Everything is now put right and this beautiful tall-case clock assembled by William McLachlan from Newton Stewart, Scotland now runs its full cycle without that annoying stop at the six-day point.